chrisjackson-pellicle/PAV/README.md

 This means that if you run `pav check` on a genome with the annotation `ycf3`, the corresponding alignment produced by PAV will be named e.g. `pafI_all_samples_alignment.fasta`.

-See the full list of synonyms [here](https://github.com/chrisjackson-pellicle/PAV/blob/main/plastid_annotation_validator/data/gene_synonyms.txt).
+See the full list of synonyms used for mapping gene names [here](https://github.com/chrisjackson-pellicle/PAV/blob/main/plastid_annotation_validator/data/gene_synonyms.txt).

-## Metadata TSV Format
+## Metadata TSV format

 Provide a tab-separated file with the following columns (include this header in the file):